Eva Formation: Nomenclature

 Starting in 1936, Giddings recognized and studied buried forest beds found at various levels within the muck (Yukon Silt or Kowak Clays) deposits.
 This research started while he was employed for the Fairbanks Exploration Company's placer gold mining operations along Engineer Creek, 16 km north of Fairbanks, Alaska.
-Within the muck deposits, Gibbons mapped four, laterally persistent beds composed of buried spruce forests at different depths below its surface.
+Within the muck deposits, Giddons mapped four, laterally persistent beds composed of buried spruce forests at different depths below its surface.
 Within the muck, the oldest forest grew on a buried surface just above the top of the gold-bearing gravels and the youngest buried forest grew on a buried surface 1.5 to 3.5 m below the pre-mining, modern surface.
 Using tree rings, he was able to construct separate floating, or undated, dendochronologies for each level of buried spruce forest found within the local muck.

 Schematic composite cross section of creek valley near Fairbanks illustrating stratigraphic relations of Goldstream Formation and associated Quaternary deposits.

 In the summers of 1946, 1947, 1948, 1949, and 1951, Péwé conducted detailed field research concerning the geomorphology and Quaternary geology of the Fairbanks region while an employee of the United States Geological Survey.
 As a result of this research, he initially subdivided the Alaska muck (Alaska silt) into four informal stratigraphic units.
 These units include the (1) Dawson muck, (2) Goldstream muck, (3) Gold Hill loess, and (4) Engineer muck.
 After years of additional detailed field research for the United States Geological Survey, Péwé subdivided the informal Alaska muck (Alaska Silt) into formal geologic formations and formally defined them.
 From youngest to oldest, these geologic formations include the Ready Bullion Formation (Holocene), Engineer Loess (Holocene), informal Gibbons forest bed (Holocene), Goldstream Formation (Wisconsin), Eva Formation (forest bed)(Sangamon), Gold Hill Loess (PreSangamon to Pliocene), and Dawson Cut Formation (forest bed)(Pliocene).
 The Fairbanks Loess became the formal name for the upland silts.
 The gold-bearing gravels were formally divided into the Cripple and Fox gravels.